Troy Collings

 Troy Michael Collings (1986 or 1987 – February or March 2020) was a New Zealand businessman and tour guide.
 In 2008, he co-founded Young Pioneer Tours, a company known for specialising in low-cost tours of North Korea and other remote places.
+In early 2020, Collings died of a heart attack at the age of 33.

-Personal life
+Personal life and career

 Collings was from Auckland, New Zealand.
-He graduated from the University of Auckland business school.
+He graduated from the University of Auckland business school in 2008.